 “Since you get more joy out of giving joy to others, you should put a good deal of thought into the happiness that you are able to give. ” Eleanor Roosevelt

-This week we start with our President, Jamie Douraghy…
+This week we start with our Founder, Jamie Douraghy…

 “Over the past few years, I’ve been asked to join several boards to help guide a variety of non-profits to achieve greater success in everything they do.